warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/sdk/tutorial.md

    }
    ```

-   Let us first define `handleKeyRequest` function.
+   Let's first define `handleKeyRequest` function.
 This function takes in a `KeyResponseWriter` and a `KeyRequest` as    parameters.Inside the function, let us create a logger using `slog.Default()` and log informational messages with the    request ID and key type.

    **Note:** This function will create a dummy public key as a byte slice.